 Supporting healthy male practitioners working with sexuality

-Trigger warning – this article deals with challenging content around non-consensual sexual behaviour and will be uncomfortable for many people to read.
-Please check in with yourself and consider whether you want to continue…
+This article deals with challenging content around non-consensual sexual behaviour involving men and will be uncomfortable for many people to read.

 I have a burning desire to work with men.
-It has always been there and each day it gets stronger and stronger.
+It has always been there, and each day it gets stronger and stronger.

-I think it must be hard to be a man today, let alone be a man who wants to work with sexuality.
+In this patriarchal society, I recognise the challenge to be an open, ethical, aware, vulnerable and honest man today, let alone be a man who wants to work with sexuality.

 And then what?

 What happens then?

 Without a criminal case, they seem to disappear.

 Without hard facts, a judge or jury, no one knows the truth.